ama28/GCS-Boxhead/README.md

-# GCS-Boxhead
+# CMU-Boxhead

- very cool game :D
+An isometric zombie-shooter game inspired by Boxhead.
+Currently in development by CMU's [Game Creation Society](https://gamecreation.org).